nakim97/microservice/README.md

 ## Instructions
 - Enter "npm i" or "npm install" in terminal to install all packages
 - Enter "npm start" to run server

+## Note
+- After clicking search for searching actor/movie title, it may take a few minutes for the page to load if the size of the results is large